Warren Beatty as Benjamin “Bugsy” Siegel, violent and visionary “celebrity” gangster

 - Light brown ribbed dress socks

-- Light cream Panama hat with a black band
+- Cream Panama hat with a black band

 - Small gold wristwatch with a thin black leather strap and a black face